tisaconundrum2/promineotech/Week-10-JavaScript_and_DOM_Manipulation/Week 10 - Coding Assignment.md

 [ ] Submit this document as a .PDF file in the LMS.

 ### Coding Steps:
-[ ] Using HTML, Bootstrap, and JavaScript create a single page website that contains the following:
+[x] Using HTML, Bootstrap, and JavaScript create a single page website that contains the following:
-[ ] A Bootstrap styled table representing your choice of [ ] A Bootstrap styled form that allows a user to add a new row to the table when clicking on submit.
+[ ] A Bootstrap styled table representing your choice of data.
+[ ] A Bootstrap styled form that allows a user to add a new row to the table when clicking on submit.